-The Company holds less than 1% of the issued and outstanding shares of CannCure as at March 31, 2019, which were acquired at an aggregate price of \$392,820.
-The Company's investment in CannCure is non-material and represents 1.0% of the Company's total investment portfolio as at March 31, 2019.
+The Company holds less than 1% of the issued and outstanding shares of CannCure as at June 30, 2019, which were acquired at an aggregate price of \$392,820.
+The Company's investment in CannCure is non-material and represents 1.0% of the Company's total investment portfolio as at June 30, 2019.
 It is believed that CannCure indirectly owns 100% of 3 Boys Farms, a Florida-based limited liability company with a Florida state license to cultivate, process and dispense medical marijuana.
-It is also believed that on April 8, 2019, SOL Global acquired all of the outstanding common shares of CannCure pursuant to an amended and restated share purchase agreement between SOL Global, CannCure and the shareholders of CannCure.
+It is also believed that SOL Global holds 97.9% of the shares of CannCure.

-The net changes in unrealized loss on the Company's investment in CannCure for the three months ended March 31, 2019 was \$8,370.
+The net changes in unrealized loss on the Company's investment in CannCure for the six months ended June 30, 2019 was \$201.

-Green Growth Brands Ltd. (Nevada and Massachusetts)
+Green Growth Brands Inc. (Nevada, Massachusetts and Florida)

-The Company holds 1,453,251 shares of Green Growth, which represents less than 1% of the issued and outstanding shares of Green Growth as at March 31, 2019.
-The Company acquired 1,453,251 shares and 347,222 warrants of Green Growth at an aggregate price of \$1,380,397, in part through the conversion of convertible debt held by the Company in the amount of \$1,000,000.
-The Company's investment in Green Growth represents 19.67% of the Company's total investment portfolio as at March 31, 2019.
-It is believed that Green Growth is in the business of cultivating, processing and retailing cannabis and cannabidoil infused consumer products in the States of Nevada and Massachusetts.
+The Company holds 1,403,251 shares of Green Growth, which represents less than 1% of the issued and outstanding shares of Green Growth as at June 30, 2019.
+The Company acquired 1,403,251 shares and 347,222 warrants of Green Growth at an aggregate price of \$1,380,397, in part through the conversion of convertible debt held by the Company in the amount of \$1,000,000.
+The Company's investment in Green Growth represents 11.6% of the Company's total investment portfolio as at June 30, 2019.
+It is believed that Green Growth is in the business of cultivating, processing, distributing, wholesaling, and retailing medical and adult-use cannabis, as well as the manufacture, marketing, wholesaling, and retailing of CBD-infused consumer products in the States of Nevada, Massachusetts and Florida.
 Green Growth is listed on the CSE.

-The net changes in unrealized loss on the Company's investment in Green Growth for the three months ended March 31, 2019 was \$22,069 and related to the warrants.
-There was no change in to the fair value of the share for the three months ended March 31, 2019.
+The net changes in unrealized gain on the Company's investment in Green Growth for the six months ended June 30, 2019 was \$3,173,356 (\$2,809,204 related to the shares, and \$364,152 related to the warrants.